 Look for droppings, tracks, gnaw marks and signs of burrows.
 Once you’ve found evidence of rats, you’ll need to use a different strategy than you would for mice.
 Rats require much larger traps and where they are set matters.
 For instance, Norway rats tend to stay in basements and lower levels of homes while roof rats usually keep to the upper floors.

-It is more common that you may have two or more species of mice or rats in your home.
-Explore the differences between mice and rats to learn more about these furry intruders.
-Don’t attempt to handle or remove any type of rodent on your own.
+You should never try to attempt to handle or remove any type of rodent on your own.
 Both mice and rats can spread diseases and pests such as fleas, ticks and lice.
 Take advantage of local expertise in humane wildlife removal to enjoy a healthy, safe home.

-Work With Skedaddle for Humane Wildlife Control Kitchener-Waterloo
+Work With Skedaddle for Humane Wildlife Control Kitchener